 A person born in the United Kingdom or a British overseas territory1 on or after 1 January 19832, who would otherwise be born stateless, is a British protected person if his father or mother or a woman who is treated as his parent3 was a British protected person at the time he was born4.
-A person born5 outside the United Kingdom and the British overseas territories is entitled, on application6, to be registered as a British protected person if: (1) he is and always has been stateless; and (2) his father, his mother or a woman treated as his
+A person born5 outside the United Kingdom and the British overseas territories is entitled, on application6, to be registered as a British protected person if: (1) he is and always has been stateless; and (2) his

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.